Menu

 Equity release for retirement home care costs is the most common method people use to raise the capital required.
 Most homeowners (those who own their homes outright) have invested in their property decades ago and are now benefiting from a house price increase.
 Most homeowners sit on a pile of inaccessible wealth until the property is sold.

-For seniors who perhaps aren’t fit enough to cope with a home move, such as downsizing from an upstairs-downstairs into a smaller-sized bungalow and don’t need immediate nursing care, releasing some of the wealth tied up in the property can be an excellent method to access the cash needed.
+For seniors who may not be physically fit enough to cope with a home move, such as downsizing from an upstairs-downstairs house into a smaller bungalow, and don’t require immediate nursing care, releasing some of the wealth tied up in the property can be an excellent way to access the necessary funds.

-This can be either a lump sum payment to pay for home adaptations or boost your annual income so you can self-fund your care needs.
+This can be either a lump sum payment to cover home adaptations or boost your annual income, allowing you to self-fund your care needs.

 Does Equity Release Affect Care Home Costs?